adamflorin/normalrandom/README.md

-# normalrandom
+# [normalrandom]

-Generate normally-distributed random numbers in Max using the Box-Muller transform
+`[normalrandom]` generates normally-distributed random numbers in Max, using the Box-Muller transform.